Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 'Sorted': All primitive data types and `objects` that `implement` the Comparable `interface`.

 The concepts of objects, implementation and interface will all be covered later during the course.

---

-- Use .linearSearch() to search an array that cannot be sorted.
-- Search and sort algorithms will be encountered in CS 102. :-)

 ---